hmmessai/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13-unique: prints the items listed only once in a given file
 14-findthatword: find lines containing root in the file etc/passwd
 15-countthatword: displays how many times bin has been mentioned in the file /etc/passwd
+16-whatsnext: displays 3 lines after the desired word 'root' appears in the file /etc/passwd